-If you’re more adventurous and want to try something a little out of the ordinary, request our evening tour.
 During the evening there are many different types of food available, that you can’t find during the day.
-There are plenty of unique offerings (think snail soup and sheep head as an example) Evening tours feature more street food while lunch tours more traditional lunch fare.
+There are plenty of unique offerings (think snail soup and sheep head as an example) but it’s always optional!

 The Important Facts:

-- Tours operate everyday of the week, except Fridays starting at 1pm or 6pm.
+- Tours operate every day of the week, except Fridays and start at 6pm.

-- The largest group we can take is 6.
-If you’re traveling with a larger group we may be able to make adjustments but please contact us directly.
+- We try to limit our group size to 6.
+In high seasons there can be up to 8 people on a tour.
+If you’re traveling with a larger group we may be able to make adjustments, but please contact us directly.

 - Because there may be several different groups of people joining the tour we can not pick you up from your riad unless you book a private tour.

 - This is a food tour, we’ll be eating and tasting different foods.
 We do our best to provide you with some background and information about what you’re eating but we’re not historians.
 If you’re interested in a historical or cultural tour of the city we can recommend guides who do this.